 India’s most skilled paddler is a man on a task.
 The 2004 Athens and 2008 Beijing Olympian needs to convey the squad on his shoulders at the third spectator area of Riocentro from August 6-17.
 Sharath Kamal has been doing amazingly well on the global circuit in the wake of missing the transport in London four years back.
 The Arjuna awardee is the first Indian to win a singles title on the ITTF Pro Tour.

 An Ideal knee damage in 2015 deferred his Olympic capability till April this year.
-In any case, the 33-year-old table tennis star booked his place in the greatest brandishing occasion of the world subsequent to winning a gold in the men’s singles last of the Stage 2 occasion at the Asian Olympic competition.
+In any case, the 33-year-old table tennis star booked his place in the greatest brandishing occasion of the world.
+It was subsequent to winning a gold in the men’s singles last of Stage 2 occasion at Asian Olympic competition.

 2) Manika Batra

 Manika Batra is an Indian table tennis player who was born on 15 June 1995 in Delhi, India.
 She summons from Naraina Vihar in Delhi and began playing table tennis at four years old age.
 In 2011, Batra won the silver medal in the under-21 classification of the Chile Open.
-She symbolized India at the 2014 Commonwealth Games at Glasgow, where she completed quarterfinalist, and in addition the 2014 Asian Games.
-She qualified for the women’s’ singles occasion of the 2016 Summer Olympics by endearing the South Asia cluster of the capability tournaments in April 2016.
+She symbolized India at the 2014 Commonwealth Games at Glasgow.
+She completed as a quarterfinalist, and in addition the 2014 Asian Games.
+Manila qualified for the women’s’ singles occasion of the 2016 Summer Olympics.
+This was by endearing the South Asia cluster of the capability tournaments in April 2016.
 Though her appearance at the 2016 Olympics fleeting, as she lost to Katarzyna Franc-Grzybowska of Poland in the first round of the women’s single occasion.

 3) Soumyajit Ghosh

 Early beginnings regularly deliver early outcomes.
 Bengal’s Soumyajeet Ghosh is a living declaration to it.
 Begun playing table tennis at five years of the age, it got a triumph in a U-12 national cadet title to get him snared to the diversion.
-In 2008 he got the attention of mentor Bhawani Mukherji while playing at the Junior Commonwealth Games in Pune and was soon preparing under his direction.
+In 2008 he got the attention of mentor Bhawani Mukherji while playing at the Junior Commonwealth Games in Pune.
+Soumya was soon preparing under his direction.
 In 2012, still in his teenager age, Ghosh figured out how to achieve the London Olympics.
-Nonetheless, his defining moment came when, he at 19 years old, defeated other tennis table players of India, Sharath Kamal and became the youngest player to win the National Table Tennis Championships.
-Ghosh vanquished his Indian countrymen Sharath Kamal, Harmeet Desai and Anthony Amalraj in the South Asian Zone capability occasion to meet all requirements for the Olympics at Rio.
+Nonetheless, his defining moment came when, he at 19 years old, defeated other tennis table players of India, Sharath Kamal.
+He became the youngest player to win the National Table Tennis Championships.
+Ghosh vanquished his Indian countrymen Sharath Kamal, Harmeet Desai and Anthony Amalraj in the South Asian Zone capability occasion to meet all requirements for the Rio Olympics.